mpartipilo/tikatours_src/tour/georgia-tours/group-tours/the-tales-of-svaneti/index.zh.md

 language: zh
 url: georgia-tours/group-tours/the-tales-of-svaneti
 template: tour
+heading: The Tales of Svaneti
+title: ""
 tour_id: 40
-heading: The Tales of Svaneti
 short_descr: Welcome to Svaneti, an extraordinarily beautiful land of towers, snow-topped craggy peaks, wine and dancing.
 price_from: 0
 duration: 10 Days / 9 Nights
+itinerary: ./itinerary.zh.md
+inclusions: ./inclusions.zh.md
 country_id: 0
 main_category_id: 1
 sub_category_id: 32
 imggrp_id: 30
-itinerary: ./itinerary.zh.md
-inclusions: ./inclusions.zh.md
 ---
 Welcome to Svaneti, an extraordinarily beautiful land of towers, snow\-topped craggy peaks, wine and dancing.
 It is a place where time has not merely stopped, but rather